 Editor’s Note: I’ve used the Big Bag Bed for several years in Connecticut where I left it outside during the winter filled with potting mix that froze solid.
 It was no worse for wear the next spring.

 Where to Buy It

-You can buy the Big Bag Bed directly from the manufacturer where the Original (large) Big Bag Bed is $39.95 plus shipping, the Junior is $24.95 and the Mini is $14.95.
+You can buy the Big Bag Bed directly from the manufacturer where the Original (large) Big Bag Bed is $39.95 plus shipping, the Junior is $24.95 (Big Bag Bed Junior also available at Gardener’s Supply for the same amount) and the Mini is $14.95.
 It’s also available in many neighborhood hardware stores and you can find it for about $2 less on Amazon.

 You can also get the Big Bag Bed in a fun purple color for roughly 10 dollars more.